CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/040-configure-email.md

 1. TOC
 {:toc}

+Emails within CluedIn application are primarily used for inviting a user to the platform for management.
+When Single-Sign On becomes enabled, the use of emails is not really required anymore.

 In order to send emails, CluedIn must be configured with an SMTP server.
 This can be a company owned one for your organization or a temporary one using a service such as MailTrap or Sendgrid, for example, which are useful for simple testing.

-## Email Configuration - Docker/Local Machine
+## Email Configuration - Local Installation (Home)

-Email configuration is simplified when running locally by using the `cluedin.ps1` helper script.
+Email configuration is simplified when running locally by using the `cluedin.ps1` helper script that comes part of the CluedIn Home repository.

 You can configure any email settings as environment variables that will be passed into the application at runtime.